Totally $\Delta$-Modular Tree Decompositions of Graphic Matrices for Integer Programming: Abstract

 \section{Abstract}

 We introduce the tree-decomposition-based parameter \emph{totally $\Delta$-modular treewidth} (\textsf{TDM}-treewidth) for matrices with two nonzero entries per row.
-We show how to solve integer programs whose matrices have bounded \textsf{TDM}-treewidth when variables are bounded.
+We show how to solve integer programs whose matrices have bounded \textsf{TDM}-treewidth in polynomial time when variables have bounded domain.
 This extends previous graph-based decomposition parameters for matrices with at most two nonzero entries per row to include matrices with entries outside of $\{-1,0,1\}$.
 We also give an analogue of the Grid Theorem of Robertson and Seymour for matrices of bounded \textsf{TDM}-treewidth in the language of rooted signed graphs.